USEPA/CompTox-thyroid-httk/README.md

 If you're interested in replicating the prioritization pipeline from top to bottom, the steps are as follows:
 1. Run/knit `src/invitrodb_v3_5_data.Rmd` for ToxCast data retrieval from invitrodb v3.5.
 2. Run `scripts/deiod_invitrodb_v3_5_processing.R` which carries out the ToxCast data filtering (see "Assessment for Selectivity + Assay Interference" and "Refinement" steps of the workflow).
-3. Change variable `execute.vignette` to TRUE in `Truong_etal_Full_Gestational_IVIVE.Rmd` and knit or by running all the chunks in RStudio ("Targeted bioactivity:exposure ratios").
+3. Change variable `execute.vignette` to TRUE in `Truong_etal_Full_Gestational_IVIVE.Rmd` and knit or by running all the chunks in RStudio ("Targeted bioactivity:exposure ratios" of workflow).

 After running these scripts, you can proceed to make the figures in the following order: 6,7,8,11.